Uncharted 4 A Thief's End Review - The Old School Game Vault

 When you consider the sheer amount of crazy, over-the-top, spectacular set pieces that the game has delivered over its three previous iterations, it is hard to imagine how things could get better.
 And yet, Uncharted 4: A Thief’s End manages to do just that.
 It ups the ante for everything you’ve come to expect from an Uncharted game and grounds it with a moving, impactful story about grief, betrayal and redemption.

-In previous games, Naughty Dog had us explore several different parts of the globe such The Amazon rainforest (El Dorado) and the Himalayas (Cintamani Stone).
+In previous games, Naughty Dog had us explore several different parts of the globe, such The Amazon rainforest (El Dorado) and the Himalayas (Cintamani Stone).
 In this game, we the story picks up with Nathan Drake enjoying a few quiet moments of marital bliss with Elena Fisher, a journalist.
 He’s chilling out in New Orleans, playing video games with his wife.
 But since this is just the beginning, we know things are going to go south quickly.

 Sam’s arrival gives the game a chance to delve into Nathan’s past and explore the emotional turmoil that informed so much of what he has become in life.
 Uncharted 4 handles Nathan’s emotional upheaval gracefully, leading to great moments like Nathan stealing a glance at Elena or stuttering when he’s talking about his past.

 However, unlike its predecessors, Uncharted 4 allows you to use stealth as you navigate through a level.
 If you play your cards right, you can usually get to the end of the level without having to fight too many enemies.
 This new-found stealth ability reflects Nathan’s emotional state.
 He isn’t the come-what-may, all-in, gung-ho adventurer that we first saw.
 The gameplay and the story come together to create an organic, smooth and impactful experience.

 You can expect to be catapulted into something incredibly wild soon after.
 The set-pieces in this game are truly mind-blowing.
 When you’re riding your vehicle through the cliffs of Scotland, holding onto a truck that is sliding through the mud while you’re shooting at people or demolishing your way through a shanty town in Madagascar, Uncharted 4 is a pure joy.

 The camera zooms in to direct your attention towards crucial elements in the environment, whether it’s an exploding bridge or a ledge that you can cling to.
 The incredible cinematography and gorgeous locations further compound the visceral beauty of the set pieces.
 Nathan Drake is a surrogate for the adventurer that lives within all of us, and when he looks into the distance at a tall mountain or dreamy valley, you want to go along for the ride.

 In addition, several stages have Mysticals, which are special attacks that use the power of the various artifacts we’ve hunted down in previous games.
 The Cintamani Stone can resurrect teammates and the Djinn allows you to teleport in and out of combat, making it great for those hit-and-run scenarios.

 It’s a story about believing in yourself, dealing with loss and making peace with the past.
-A technical marvel, Uncharted 4 has definitely raised the bar for action-adventure games.
+A technical marvel, Uncharted 4 on the PlayStation 4 has definitely raised the bar for action-adventure games.
 But more importantly – it is a hell of a lot of fun.